KrinalParmar/ESP32-Based-Real-Time-CO-Monitoring-System-with-On-Device-Display/README.md

 - Real-time sensing of CO₂, temperature, and humidity using the SCD41 sensor
 - Offline operation — no Wi-Fi or cloud connectivity required
 - On-device display with a 1.69" touch LCD (240×280 pixels, 262K colors)
 - Custom GUI developed with [SquareLine Studio](https://squareline.io) for intuitive visualization
-- Color-coded air quality indicators for quick status checks
 - Uses I²C communication for sensor interfacing

 ---